bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 You can however, trigger the **first** slide in *any* specific presentation in a playlist using "Playlist: ID: Index: Trigger" and then once it's the active presentation you can then trigger specific slides within it with "Presentation: Active: Index: Trigger"

 When using a Timer set action to update a timer, I have seen that doing an operation (start/reset) too soon after you have updated it seems to revert the changes made by timer set action - wait a little while or use the option to set AND perform operation.

+Variables are not yet "reset" when disconnected or connection is lost - the last values just stay!